henryw374/henryw374.github.io.old/_posts/2021-08-16-clojurescript-datetime-lib-comparison.md

 relative size will reduce ofc.

 The memory usage for both apps was roughly the same, as observed in a recent version of Chrome.
-Deja-fu is using js/Date objects, which have a single number field (offset from unix epoch).
-The cljc.java-time version is using LocalDate objects which have 3 numeric fields, year, month and day.
+Deja-fu is using js/Date objects, which have a single number field (representing an offset from the unix epoch).
+The cljc.java-time version is using
+LocalDate objects which
+have 3 numeric fields: year, month and day.
 Having the additional two fields could become significant if a large amount of date objects need to live in memory.

 What about download size?
 Well, let's imagine that every time a user visits these apps, the Clojurescript code has been changed and released, so cannot be retrieved from cache and must be re-downloaded.
 It will only take 2-3 visits before the total amount of data downloaded across those visits is greater in the Deja-fu version.
-This is because in the cljc.java-time version, the underlying JS dependencies are downloaded separately, and so are cacheable.
+This is because in the cljc.java-time version, the underlying data/time lib is downloaded separately, and so is cacheable.
 This is very simple to set up and I would put it in the 'no brainer' category if data allowance is a significant issue for an app.

 Maybe we could modularize the Deja-fu version so the library code can be cached over visits,